-Pursuant to Federal Rule of Civil Procedure 7.1 and Ninth Circuit Rule 29, the undersigned counsel for the American Academy of Pediatrics ("AAP"), the Academic Pediatric Association, the American Academy of Child & Adolescent Psychiatry ("AACAP"), the American Academy of Family Physicians ("AAFP"), the American Academy of Nursing ("AAN"), the American Association of Physicians for Human Rights, Inc. d/b/a GLMA: Health Professionals Advancing LGBTQ+ Equality ("GLMA"), the American College of Obstetricians and Gynecologists ("ACOG"), the American College of Osteopathic Pediatricians ("ACOP"), the American College of Physicians ("ACP"), the American Pediatric Society ("APS"), the Association of American Medical Colleges ("AAMC"), the American Psychiatric Association ("APA"), the Association of Medical School Pediatric Department Chairs, Inc. ("AMSPDC"), the Endocrine Society ("ES"), the Minnesota Chapter of the American Academy of Pediatrics ("MNAAP"), the Oregon Chapter of the American Academy of Pediatrics ("ORAAP"), the Washington Chapter of the American Academy of Pediatrics ("WCAAP"), the National Association of Pediatric Nurse Practitioners ("NAPNAP"), the Pediatric Endocrine Society ("PES"), the Pediatric Endocrinology Nursing Society ("PENS"), the Societies for Pediatric Urology ("SPU"), the Society for Adolescent Health and Medicine ("SAHM"), the Society of Pediatric Nurses ("SPN"), and the World

-Professional Association for Transgender Health ("WPATH") certify that:
+Pursuant to Federal Rule of Civil Procedure 7.1 and Fourth Circuit Rule 26.1(b), the undersigned counsel for the American Academy of Pediatrics ("AAP"), the Academic Pediatric Association, the American Academy of Child & Adolescent Psychiatry ("AACAP"), the American Academy of Family Physicians ("AAFP"), the American Academy of Nursing ("AAN"), the American Association of Physicians for Human Rights, Inc. d/b/a GLMA: Health Professionals Advancing LGBTQ+ Equality ("GLMA"), the American College of Obstetricians and Gynecologists ("ACOG"), the American College of Osteopathic Pediatricians ("ACOP"), the American College of Physicians ("ACP"), the American Pediatric Society ("APS"), the Association of American Medical Colleges ("AAMC"), the American Psychiatric Association ("APA"), the Association of Medical School Pediatric Department Chairs, Inc. ("AMSPDC"), the Endocrine Society ("ES"), the Maryland Chapter of the American Academy of Pediatrics ("MDAAP"), the National Association of Pediatric Nurse Practitioners ("NAPNAP"), the Pediatric Endocrine Society ("PES"), the Pediatric Endocrinology Nursing Society ("PENS"), the Societies for Pediatric Urology ("SPU"), the Society for Adolescent Health and Medicine ("SAHM"), the Society of Pediatric Nurses ("SPN"), and the World Professional Association for Transgender Health ("WPATH") (collectively, "amici") certify that: